PacktPublishing/Full-Stack-Web-Development-with-Remix/README.md

 Follow the instructions in the terminal to create the application.

 Note that the created application is nothing but a copy of the template from _Chapter 3, Deployment Targets, Adapters, and Stacks_.
 Refer to the `README.md` file in the bootstrapped application folder or [here](./03-deployment-targets-adapters-and-stacks/bee-rich/README.md) for more information about how to work with BeeRich.

+## Troubleshooting and FAQ

+### Application Error!
+How do I fix it?

+If you see an **Application Error** while running the application, it is most likely that you missed a step in the instructions.
+Refer to the troubleshooting section in _Chapter 2, Creating a new Remix App_, for a step-by-step guide on how to debug issues in Remix.
+As always, read carefully through the error message and the stack trace to find the root cause of the issue.

+#### Error: Environment variable not found: DATABASE_URL

+1. Make sure to add an `.env` file to the root of your project.
+Refer to the `README.md` file of your current chapter.
+The _Run the application_ section contains the required environment variables for the application to run.
+2. Restart your application after adding the `.env` file by running `npm run dev`.
+Environment variables are only loaded when the application starts.